What's a Quack? - Duke's Materia Tonica

 A quack unethically and illegally treats, prevents, manages, and cures diseases by using foods, nutrients, medicinal herbs, and supplements.
 But, in contrast to the practice of medical drug quackery, foods, nutrients, medicinal herbs, and dietary supplements can be used by anyone to support, maintain and promote health and wellbeing.
 Drugs intervene in the causes of disease, whereas foods, herbs and supplements work to heal the body with biochemistry.

 The medical opinions of quacks and their practice of quack medicine is known as quackery.

-Quackery Magic does not Treat Disease †
+Quackery does not Treat Disease †

 The Deceptive Snake Oil Salesman

 False drug and pharmaceutical claims are colloquially known as 'snake oil', a term that originated from the quackery of travelling doctors using snake oil for the curative treatment of diseases.
-Allopathic medical quacks would also spike supposed nutritional supplements and medicinal remedies with drugs, to give the impression of health and wellbeing when consumed. (e.g. to perk up a lethargic child, who is showing poor growth, instead of giving advice on proper nutrition).
+Allopathic medical quacks would also spike supposed nutritional supplements and medicinal remedies with drugs, to give the impression of health and wellbeing when consumed (e.g. to perk up a lethargic child, who is showing poor growth, instead of giving proper advice on nutrition).